The New Play Development Series

 Shaw began his career in the theatre as a critic before moving on to write more than 60 plays.
 He was an outspoken advocate of equal rights for all, including his well-known speeches on behalf of women's rights.
 Throughout his work, he urges people to create the most challenging and fulfilling lives for themselves, while contributing fully to the world around them.
 He actively sought to abolish all laws and traditions that discriminate against equal rights for all.

-This year, as part of our SHAW NEW YORK 2013 festival, we're presenting a staged reading of David Cote's play, OTHERLAND.
+As part of our SHAW NEW YORK 2013 festival, we presented a staged reading of David Cote's play, OTHERLAND.
 For more information click here!

 Last year's Press Cuttings reading was part of the SHAW NEW YORK 2012 festival.
 For more information about David Cote's OTHERLAND, click here!

 Gingold Theatrical Group is sponsoring a unique program, a new play development project, specifically for journalists who write about the theatre to write plays--critics, columnists and journalists who have already had practical experience as playwrights.
 This project is named after one of Shaw's one-act plays: PRESS CUTTINGS, which takes aim at the power of the press in society.
 The themes and ideas of these plays will be shaped by Shaw's often radical and still potent values.

 Each play will be developed from scratch: plot proposal, outline form, preliminary readings, draft work, workshops and reading presentations.
 This will not involve the re-writing or adaptation of Shaw’s plays or novels, nor biographical plays about Shaw.
 No previously developed works will be considered.
 Please note that PRESS CUTTINGS develops only works specifically commissioned by GTG, and we are requesting no submissions at this time.

 Our current playwrights are David Cote, Jeremy McCarter, and Robert Simonson.

 September 26, 2012 workshop of Jeremy McCarter's new play